 If you want to track the top gainers among automakers, look no further than Mazda.
 Its iconic MX-5 Miata ranked No. 4 among Consumer Reports’ most reliable vehicles in America for 2019, and the brand shot up nine spots overall, nudging its way into third place, right behind Toyota.

 Besides the high-scoring Miata, the CX-5 crossover (78%) ranked among the elite in the SUV segment.
-Over the past two years, owners haven’t reported any issues whatsoever in this excellent model, which has one of the highest overall scores for a crossover.
+Over the past few years, owners haven’t reported any issues in this excellent model, which has one of the highest overall crossover scores.
 If you’re considering a luxury crossover but love to drive, we recommend testing this model before you bank down on anything.